-We support an ever-growing network of experts and enthusiasts, all working to survey, monitor, research and conserve mammals, learn more about them and secure their future in the British Isles & Ireland.
+We support an ever-growing network of experts and enthusiasts all working to survey, monitor, research and conserve mammals, learn more about them and secure their future in the British Isles & Ireland.
 They are monitoring mammals, submitting records, sharing results of new research, developing skills on training courses, networking and working together, and through The Mammal Society are the national voice campaigning for conservation that benefits mammals.

 - Raise public awareness of mammals, their ecology and conservation needs